christianzoeller/matane-android/README.md

 ![Screenshot of the app, showing a screen displaying information about kanji](/.gitlab/media/preview.png)

-Matane is an app for learning Japanese.
+Matane is a native Android app for learning Japanese.
+It is built with a focus on supporting not only smartphones, but also tablets and foldables as first-class citizens.
 It is currently at a very early stage and does not offer a lot of functionality yet.

 Please consider the [issues](https://gitlab.com/christianzoeller/matane-android/-/issues) and [milestones](https://gitlab.com/christianzoeller/matane-android/-/milestones) to find out more